 We drove by the only whaling stations in Iceland and our next stop was by the barracks from WWII, but during that war, both the British and American navies had a naval base in Hvalfjörður.

-Here, by the barracks, our guide told us an elf story (which I of course love, seeing that I have written many travel-blogs on elf locations) as there is an elf spot right above the barracks.
+Here, by the barracks, our guide told us an elf story (which I of course love, seeing that I have written many travel-blogs about elf locations) as there is an elf spot right above the barracks.
 A very interesting story.

 I love the multitude of colours by this powerful hot spring and despite the steam, one can get really lovely photos of the colours.
 One just has to wait a while and protect the lens and shoot at the right moment when the steam goes down a bit.

 Next to Hraunfossar, you will find another waterfall called Barnafoss or Children's Falls, as two boys drowned in the falls when they were crossing over on a stone arch.

 By now we were getting closer to Langjökull glacier as this lava field flowed in an eruption from one of the volcanoes by the glacier in around year 930.